MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 > [!IMPORTANT]
 > Enterprise application management does not support the addition of applications that are behind a paywall or login screen.

 You can also upvote an application previously submitted by someone else.
-Applications with large numbers of votes will receive the most consideration and effort to be added to the catalog.
-However, priority will depend on complexity of the applications mechanics.
+Applications with large numbers of votes receive the most consideration and effort to be added to the catalog.
+However, priority depends on complexity of the applications mechanics.

 > [!IMPORTANT]
 > Microsoft makes no guarantee, express or implied, with respect to adding a requested app to the Enterprise App Catalog.
 Once the submission is reviewed using the form provided above, the app may or may not be added to the Enterprise App Catalog.
 Microsoft does not offer or assume any Service Level Agreement (SLA) or timeline with regard to adding an app to the Enterprise App Catalog.